Child & Family Support

 ATTENDANCE & PUNCTUALITY

-Click here for information about attendance and punctuality
+Click here for information about attendance and punctuality.

+Mrs Gosling is one of our deputy DSLs (Designated Safeguarding Lead) in school able to deal with concerns and disclosures about childrens' welfare and safety.
+Mr Noon is the DSL in school.
 As parents and staff, we all have a responsibility to keep children safe and free from harm.
 This area of work also includes internet safety education.

 This list is not exhaustive!
 Child and Family Support work is very varied and tailored to the needs of the parents.
 If you do experience problems at home, please call in to school.
-Mrs O'Hare is here to support you and help remove any social barriers that are preventing children from learning.
+Mrs Gosling is here to support you and help remove any social barriers that are preventing children from learning.

 Being a parent is probably one of the hardest jobs we do; asking for help is a positive move, not a negative one.